attrace/homepage/guides/referral-farming/how-it-works.md

 Total amount of reward tokens deposited in the referral farm that will be distributed to those who join the farm

 #### _Estimated Referral Rate_
-Estimated Referral Rate is the current annualised rate that referrers who joined the farm currently earn for the amount of tokens buyers purchased via their referral link.
+Estimated Referral Rate is the current annualised rate that **referrers** who joined the farm earn for the amount of tokens purchased via their referral link.
 Since the referral rate changes daily (based on the total farm position), it is used as an estimate of future referral rate.
 The same rate is also earned by referred buyers (only named Estimated APR).

-#### _Estimated Anual Percentage Rate_
+#### _Estimated Anual Percentage Rate (APR)_
-Estimated APR is the current rate of return that buyers who joined the farm currently earn for the amount of the tokens purchased via referral link.
-Since the referral rate changes daily (based on the total farm position), it is used as an estimate of future referral rate.
+Estimated Anual Percentage Rate (APR) is the current rate of return that **buyers** who joined the farm earn for the amount of the tokens purchased via someone's referral link.
+Since the APR changes daily (based on the total farm position), it is used as an estimate of future rate of return.
 The same rate is also earned by referrers (only named Estimated Referral Rate).

 #### _Farm position_
 Position is created for those who join the farm based on the value of tokens purchased via referral link, your farm position is equal to 1) the amount of tokens someone purchased via your referral link or 2) the amount of tokens you purchased via someone else’s referral link